Sarah Polley: Adult acting

 Polley at the 2011 Toronto International Film Festival.

-While Polley did not officially retire from acting, after 2010 it would be fifteen years before she appeared onscreen again, with her focus transitioning into a writing and directing career.
-In 2025 she played a guest role as herself in an episode of the television series The Studio, having been recruited by series creator Seth Rogen, a friend and prior collaborator.
+While Polley did not officially retire from acting, after 2010 it would be fifteen years before she appeared onscreen again, with her focus transitioning into filmmaking career.
+In 2025, she played a guest role as herself in an episode of the television series The Studio, having been recruited by series creator Seth Rogen, a friend and prior collaborator.
 Polley described the role as an "opportunity to let out a lot of the frustrations I’ve ever had as a director—to finally let them out onscreen," adding that she appreciated the chance to act in a comedy.

 Directing

 In 1999, Polley made her first short film, The Best Day of My Life, for the On the Fly 4 Film Festival.
 She also made a second short film that year, Don't Think Twice.
 Polley attended the Canadian Film Centre's directing program in 2001, and won the Genie Award for Best Live Action Short Drama in 2003 for her short film I Shout Love.
 She made her feature-length film directing debut with Away from Her, which Polley adapted from the Alice Munro short story The Bear Came Over the Mountain.
-The movie, starring Julie Christie (with whom she had played in No Such Thing, 2001, and The Secret Life of Words, 2005), debuted at the Toronto International Film Festival on September 11, 2006, as part of the TIFF's Gala showcase.

-Away from Her was acquired by Lionsgate for release in the US for the sum of $750,000.
+The movie, starring Christie (with whom she had played in No Such Thing and The Secret Life of Words), debuted at the Toronto International Film Festival (TIFF) on September 11, 2006, as part of the TIFF's Gala showcase.
+Away from Her was acquired by Lionsgate Films for release in the US for the sum of $750,000.
 It drew rave reviews from Variety, The Hollywood Reporter, and the three Toronto dailies, both for the performances of Christie and her co-star, Canadian actor Gordon Pinsent, and for Polley's direction.
 It also earned Polley a 2007 Academy Award nomination for Best Adapted Screenplay, and won the Genie Award for Best Achievement in Direction.
 At the 2008 Genies, she was also awarded the Claude Jutra Award, which recognizes outstanding achievement by a first-time feature film director.

-Polley wrote and directed her second feature, Take This Waltz starring Michelle Williams, Luke Kirby, Seth Rogen, and Sarah Silverman, which premiered at the Toronto International Film Festival in 2011.
+Polley wrote and directed her second feature, Take This Waltz starring Michelle Williams, Rogen, Luke Kirby and Sarah Silverman, which premiered at the 2011 Toronto International Film Festival.